Louis Jenkins (poet)

 Louis Burke Jenkins (October 28, 1942 – December 21, 2019) was an American prose poet.
 He lived in Duluth, Minnesota, with his wife Ann for over four decades, beginning in 1971.
 He also lived in Bloomington, Minnesota.
 His poems have been published in a number of literary magazines and anthologies.
 Jenkins was a guest on A Prairie Home Companion numerous times and was also featured on The Writer's Almanac and on the Northern Lights TV Series.

 Personal life

 Louis Burke Jenkins was born October 28, 1942, in Enid, Oklahoma, to Burke Jenkins and Genevieve (née Webring).
+He graduated Enid High School in 1960.
 He attended Wichita State University from 1967 to 1969.
 Jenkins married Sandra Brashear in 1963, divorcing in 1968, and then married the painter and professional librarian Ann Jacobson in 1970, relocating to Minnesota in 1971.
 He has a son named Lars.

 Jenkins died at his home in Bloomington on December 21, 2019, at age 77.